unpoly/unpoly/src/unpoly/pages/caching.md

 <a href="/" up-revalidate="false">Start page</a>
 ```

-If you want to keep the default, but disable revalidation for function call that would otherwise navigate,
+If you want to keep the default, but disable revalidation for a function call that would otherwise navigate,
 pass an `{ revalidate: false }` option:

 ```js